lytuan123/vietlot/README.md

 To use this model, you will need to have Python installed on your computer, as well as the following libraries:

 -   pandas
+-   sklearn
+-   numpy
+-   tensorflow
--   scikit-learn
+-   openpyxl

 To install the libraries, run the following command:

 Copy code

-`pip install pandas scikit-learn`
+`pip install numpy pandas tensorflow sklearn openpyxl`

 ## Usage